 If you choose single take and manual mode, then you have the option to set the video duration as 0.2 seconds (high quality)or 0.4 seconds (standard quality).

 As shown below, you can tap the 0.4s to switch to 0.2s for the duration of the super slow-motion event.

-How to use, edit and export the videos recorded in the super slow motion mode?
+How to use, edit and export the videos recorded in the super slow-motion mode?

 Super slow-motion videos may be not properly played in other phones or platforms.
-For example, if you back up photos to Google Photos, Google Photos will treat the super slow-motion video as a normal video.
+For example, if you back up photos to Google Photos, Google Photos will treat the super slow-mo video as a normal video.